 This service is funded by TGS and the Kellogg Graduate School of Management through proceeds from student activity fees.
 Students enrolled full-time, but not charged the activity fee (e.g., TGS 512, etc.) are not eligible.
 There is no additional cost to receive a legal consultation.

-Please note: Due to the COVID-19 (Coronavirus) outbreak, all Legal Services appointments will be held by phone or Zoom until further notice.
+Please note: Due to the COVID-19 pandemic, all Legal Services appointments will be held by phone or Zoom until further notice.
 If the dates listed do not align with your schedule, please contact Will Chen about additional scheduling options.

-All full-time TGS students are eligible for Legal Services during Summer and Fall 2020 even if you opt out of the U-Pass and do not pay the quarterly activity fee.
+All currently enrolled, full-time TGS students are eligible for Legal Services until further notice, even if you opt out of the U-Pass and do not pay the quarterly activity fee.

 - The consulting attorney cannot provide legal consultation on issues relating to Northwestern University, student groups, other Northwestern University students or attorney conflicts.